shakfu/kilo/docs/SYNTAX_LSP_RESEARCH.md

 **What it is:** Implement LSP client logic in Lua using kilo's existing Lua integration.

 **Pros:**
-- ✅ Leverages existing Lua runtime
+- [x] Leverages existing Lua runtime
-- ✅ No additional C dependencies
+- [x] No additional C dependencies
-- ✅ Easy to prototype and iterate
+- [x] Easy to prototype and iterate
-- ✅ Can use Lua JSON libraries
+- [x] Can use Lua JSON libraries
-- ✅ Async I/O already available in kilo
+- [x] Async I/O already available in kilo

 **Cons:**
-- ❌ Performance overhead for JSON parsing in Lua
+- [X] Performance overhead for JSON parsing in Lua
-- ❌ Lua JSON library needed (can be pure Lua)
+- [X] Lua JSON library needed (can be pure Lua)
-- ❌ Still complex protocol handling
+- [X] Still complex protocol handling

 **Example Lua implementation:**